 Tafadzwa Vargas-Kasambira, M.D., M.P.H.
 Consultant, HealthTap Independent Contractor, IcoreMed Technology and Service LLC Senior Editor, American Journal Experts

 Aaron M. Milstone, M.D., M.H.S.
-Associate Professor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine Associate Hospital Epidemiologist, The Johns Hopkins Hospital
+Professor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine Associate Hospital Epidemiologist, The Johns Hopkins Hospital

 Allison L. Agwu, M.D., Sc.M.
 Associate Professor of Pediatrics Pediatric Infectious Diseases and Adult Infectious Diseases Johns Hopkins University School of Medicine